MF42-DZH/ModePile/README.md

 * Oshisaure - A main inspiration for starting this modding project, a code design helper and motivator to allow this to continue.
 * ry00001 - A main inspiration for starting this modding project, a code design helper and motivator to allow this to continue.
 * GlitchyPSI - A main inspiration for starting this modding project, a code design helper (esp. for allowing the adaptation of their custom sound loader code) and motivator to allow this to continue.
-* Akari - A main inspiration for starting this modding project (see *Idiot% Mode* above) and motivator to allow this to continue.
+* Akari - A main inspiration for starting this modding project (see *Idiot% Mode* above) and motivator to allow this to continue and for providing Japanese translations of the mode descriptions.
 * The original creator of *NullpoMino*.
 * All others that worked on *NullpoMino* - For helping to develop the game into the extensible platform we know today.